uos/minot/docs/docs/pubsub.md

 After adding the library to your [Cargo.toml](./installation.md#ratpub-native-publishsubscribe), you can create a publisher and a subscriber.
 Like in ROS1, the communication needs a *Master*.
 In this case it is our Coordinator, which we can run [standalone](./installation.md#standalone-coordinator) without any arguments.

+## Domain ID for Network Isolation

+To avoid network collisions when multiple independent Minot instances run on the same network, you can use the `MINOT_DOMAIN_ID` environment variable.
+This is similar to ROS2's `ROS_DOMAIN_ID` concept.

 ~~~sh title="Start the Coordinator in your Shell"
 minot-coord
 ~~~